MattyMc/rails_historical_performance_analyzer/README.md

-# rails_historical_performance_analyzer
+# Rails Historical Performance Analyzer

+** Use with extreme caution, or preferably not at all.**

-Bash script that analyzes the run time of a provided CLI command over the GIT history of a Ruby on Rails repo.
+This script is designed to analyze the run time of a provided CLI command across the history of a Rails project.
+See the provided file for details and examples.